thePotatoDev-git/thePotatoDev-git/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>HTML, CSS, JavaScript, Node.js, Express, MongoDB</strong> - Made for the Yakuza: Like a Dragon videogame, keep track of crafting items you want to make and the materials that are needed.</p>
+        <p><strong>HTML, CSS, JavaScript, Node.js, Express, MongoDB</strong> - Made for the Ordinary Gamers club, keep track of crafting items you want to make in a videogame along with the materials that are needed.</p>
     </td>

   </tr>